hongtaoh/onlinebook/README.md

 You get the idea, right?

-### Customize
+### 1.4 Customize

 Customization of Hugo themes can be super easy or challenging, depending on how much you want to change.

 To customize, you need a deeper understanding of HTML, CSS, and of course, [Hugo](https://gohugo.io/documentation/), which is beyond the scope of this online book tutorial.
-That said, I'd like to point out some basic cusomization tips:
+That said, I'd like to point out some basic customization tips:

 - To customize the general look of the book's pages, you'll need to make changes within `themes/YourTheme/layouts`.
-You can find most defaul styling in `_default` and `partials`.
+You can find most default styling in `_default` and `partials`.

 - To customize the look a page more deeply, you'll need to go to `themes/YourTheme/static/css`.
 Some themes put the styling in lots of `.scss` files within the `assets` folder.

 If you want to customize the theme more deeply, I highly recommend you to read the book of [*Blogdown*](https://bookdown.org/yihui/blogdown/) by [Yihui Xie](https://bookdown.org/yihui/blogdown/yihui-xie.html).

-### Publish a Hugo site
+### 1.5 Publish a Hugo site

 You can find [a complete list](https://gohugo.io/hosting-and-deployment/) of ways to host a Hugo site on the official hugo site.
 I'll only talk how to publish via [Netlify](https://www.netlify.com/), which is free.